AboutDocs-first ecosystemBuilt for shipping

 Recommended path

-Start with the knowledge layer, validate with Starter Free, then move to premium access only when leverage matters.
+Start with the knowledge layer, validate with Starter Free, then move to Starter Pro when real authentication, billing, and protected architecture become the bottleneck.

 Built in public.
 Structured to compound.